 - 1. The session of the congregation desiring to enter joint congregational witness shall make its desires known in writing to the Stated Clerk, including in this communication the name of the ECO congregation with which it wishes to share joint witness. - 2.
-The Stated Clerk shall notify both the Committee on Ministry and the Presbytery Council of the request, and shall place the request on the docket of the next meeting of the presbytery. - 3.
-The Committee on Ministry and/or the Presbytery Council may recommend action on the request, if they deem it appropriate to do so. - 4.
+The Stated Clerk shall notify both the Committee on Ministry and Relationship Coordination Committee and the Presbytery Coordinating Council of the request, and shall place the request on the docket of the next meeting of the presbytery. - 3.
+The Committee on Ministry and/or the Relationship Coordination Committee and/or the Presbytery Coordinating Council may recommend action on the request, if they deem it appropriate to do so. - 4.
 The presbytery may, if it deems it appropriate and expeditious, form an administrative commission to draft a plan for joint witness.
-If an acceptable plan accompanies the session's request, the presbytery may also act directly to approve the plan, subject to the presbytery's right to amend the plan as it deems necessary. - 5.
-The presbytery (or administrative commission, if applicable) will coordinate preparation of the plan with the ECO presbytery, and its approval will be pending receipt of approval by the ECO presbytery.
+If an acceptable plan accompanies the session's request, the presbytery may also act directly to approve the plan, subject to the presbytery's right to amend the plan as it deems necessary.

+- 5. The presbytery (or administrative commission, if applicable) will coordinate preparation of the plan with the ECO presbytery, and its approval will be pending receipt of approval by the ECO presbytery.
 The plan will be approved only when both presbyteries agree to its terms. - 6.
-The presbytery shall approve, in consultation with the sessions of the joining congregations and the ECO presbytery, an occasion for celebrating the beginning of the joint witness.

-C. Plan for Joint Congregational Witness
+The presbytery shall approve, in consultation with the sessions of the joining congregations and the ECO presbytery, an occasion for celebrating the beginning of the joint witness. - C. Plan for Joint Congregational Witness